PipMY/Vault/Study List.md

 - SQL
 - Relational Calculus and Algebra
 - Multi-User and Distributed Architecture
-# Computational Thinking

-- Introduction to Logic
-- Propositional Logic
-- More Propositional Logic
-- Natural Deduction
-- More on Natural Deduction
-- Resolution
-- More on Resolution
-- Introduction to SAT-Solving

 # Algorithms & Data Structures

 - ~~Arrays and Lists